Shuffle an array with python, randomize array item order with python

 • John Y

-John Y over 12 years
+John Y almost 11 years

 Python doesn't actually aim to be as brief as possible.
 Python aims to balance readability with expressivity.
 It so happens to be fairly brief, mainly because it is a very high-level language.
 Python's own built-ins typically (not always) strive to either be "functionlike" (return a value, but don't have side effects) or be "procedurelike" (operate via side effects, and don't return anything).
 This goes hand-in-hand with Python's quite strict distinction between statements and expressions.